Describe difference between relation and function.

-- All functions are relations, but all relations are not functions.
-This is because one input can connect to only one output in a function and not more than one, while there is no such condition in a relation.
+All functions are relations, but all relations are not functions.
+This is because, in a function, one input can connect to only one output and not more than one, while there is no such condition in a relation.

-- The function does not have a one-many relationship, which means one object cannot pair up with many objects in a function.
+It can be said that function does not have a one-many relationship, which means one object cannot pair up with many objects in a function.

 Many-one relation is valid in a function.
 Many different objects can be paired with the same object.